epfahl/richter/README.md

 - make sure that Elixir is installed (v1.13 or greater)
 - make sure that Postgres and the PostGIS extension are installed

-If you're on a Mac, Elixir is most easily installed with Homebrew via `brew install elixir`.
+If you're on a Mac, Elixir is most easily installed with [Homebrew](https://brew.sh/) via `brew install elixir`.
 If you already have Elixir installed, you can get the latest version with `brew upgrade elixir`.

-Mac users benefit from access to the Mac-native Postgres app, which can be found at https://postgresapp.com/.
+Mac users benefit from access to the Mac-native [Postgres app](https://postgresapp.com/).
 The version of Postgres installed with this app comes packaged with PostGIS (something I discovered serendipitously).
-I also recommend the Postico app for Mac users (see a theme?).
+I also recommend the [Postico](https://eggerapps.at/postico/) app for Mac users (see a theme?).

 The `Richter` application assumes that Postgres has the following configuration parameters:
 - username: "postgres"